RoyWarwick/CCSE-Blue-Team/README_FIRST.md

 -This component holds an expected IP addresses of 172.16.0.201/24,  192.168.0.254/24 for the forwarder, 172.16.0.202/24, 192.168.255.254/24 for the collector consistent, with the given network architecture (option A)
 - The forwarder directory should be on forwarder machine, collector on the collector machine.
 - When on each machine, the install scripts are in the scripts directory in each forwarder and collectory folder.
 Give the file permission by chmod +x installation_forwader.sh or chmod +x installation_collector.sh
+- Now execute the install script on each machine.
+./filename.sh
+- Now there should be a run.sh in your home directory.
+- Execute the run.sh files on both the forwarder and collector ./run.sh
 - IPSEC will now be set up on both machines
-- MQTT will have TLS compatability and listener and broker started on the forwarder machine
+- MQTT will have TLS compatability: listener and broker started on the forwarder machine
+- The processes will run in background and constantly listening in on files sent to the machine via mqtt.
+- Forwarder will parse the json file automatically and send it off to processor
 - Forwarder machine will also send data to processor via tcp-client with IPSEC encryption.